CJKu/git_utils/README.md

 git_utils
 Tools for git dairy use.
-## git-clean-checkout
+## git-checkout
 Abort checkout if the index or working directory is dirty.
-The logic of git-checkout conflict detect is terrible.
+This is to prevent bring unexpected change into the new branch.
+## git-uitls
+bash complection file
+## Makefile
 TBD
-* bash completion support is needed.